 Highlights of the MindSphere

-- This iot application is used widely for collecting real-time telemetric data and geographical data.
+- This iot application is widely used to collect real-time telemetric and geographical data.

 - It is the go-to solution when it comes to building automated production and vehicle management systems.